-Companies in the current or recent EEP Africa portfolio were invited to submit a nomination for the Project of the Year award.
-Nominees are asked to demonstrate significant and verifiable achievement during the past year in terms of innovation, delivery, impact and/or fundraising.
+After an internal nomination process, four companies currently or recently in the EEP Africa portfolio were invited to pitch to a panel of judges for the 2023 Project of the Year award.
+Nominees were asked to demonstrate significant and verifiable achievement during the past year in terms of innovation, delivery, impact and/or fundraising.

-We are pleased to announce that the finalists for 2022 Project of the Year are:
+The finalists for 2023 Project of the Year are:

 Baridi (Tree_Sea.mals) is a local, women-led company that provides solar powered refrigeration solutions for off-grid meat markets in East-Africa.

 Green Impact Technologies is a local start-up that is developing innovative deployment mechanisms for clean energy technologies in Malawi, with a focus on marginalised communities.

 Hanny G Investments is a local, women-led start-up in Tanzania that produces eco-friendly and cost-saving cooking and fuel solutions for schools, restaurants and small businesses.